-- A. A completed application on a form provided by the Planning Department; - B. A letter of intent detailing the proposal, including the maximum number of residents/occupants/tenants if the proposal includes one or more multi-unit dwellings. - C. A list of the names and addresses of all the abutters, as shown in Town records collected not more than five (5) days before the day of filing; all holders of conservation, preservation, or agricultural preservation restrictions on the subject property; and every engineer, architect, land surveyor, or soil scientist whose professional seal appears on the plan. - D. Additional documents, as requested by the Planning Department; and - E. Three (3) copies, measuring 24"x 36" and fifteen (15) copies measuring 11" x 17" of the plan.
+- C. A list of the names and addresses of all the abutters, as shown in Town records collected not more than five (5) days before the day of filing, and a list of all holders of conservation, preservation, or agricultural preservation restrictions on the subject property; - D. Additional documents, as requested by the Planning Department; and - E. Three (3) copies, measuring 24"x 36" and fifteen (15) copies measuring 11" x 17" of the plan.
 However, the Planning Board may require additional copies measuring 24" x 36", as deemed necessary.
 The plan shall be prepared by a land surveyor, using a scale of 1 inch equals 100 feet or larger (e.g. 1 inch equals 50 feet) and shall include the following items, which may be more specifically delineated in the checklist prepared by the Planning Department: - 1.
 A Title Block, including: - a) Title of plan; - b) Owner's name and address, and name of agent, if any - c) The date the plan was prepared and date of subsequent revisions; - d) Scale of the plan; and - e) Name, address and seal of the preparer of the plan. - 2.
 North arrow, bar scale, and legend. - 3.
-A location plan at a minimum scale of one (l) inch equals one thousand (l,000) feet, showing: - a) Property lines of the parcel being developed in relation to the surrounding area within a radius of two thousand (2,000) feet.

-- b) Names and locations of existing town streets including the nearest intersection of said streets. - c) Names and locations of streets within the proposed development. - d) Names and location of watercourses and water bodies on and adjacent to the site. - e) Area of entire parcel in acres and square feet.
+A location plan at a minimum scale of one (l) inch equals one thousand (l,000) feet, showing: - a) Property lines of the parcel being developed in relation to the surrounding area within a radius of two thousand (2,000) feet. - b) Names and locations of existing town streets including the nearest intersection of said streets: - c) Names and locations of streets within the proposed development;

-4. The plan of the site itself shall show:

-- a) Surveyed property lines of the parcel showing their bearings; - b) Names of all abutting property owners; - c) Location and layout of existing and proposed structures and buildings; - d) Existing and proposed contours at two (2) foot intervals for the entire site.
-Where a change in grade is proposed, existing contours shall be dotted lines and finished elevations solid; - e) Area of entire parcel in acres and square feet; - f) Zoning and special district boundaries; - g) Deed reference and tax map number; - h) Location width, curbing and paving of access ways, egress ways and streets within the site: - i) Location and layout of all on-site parking and loading facilities; - j) Location and size of all municipal and non-municipal utilities and appurtenances including: water, sewer, electric, telephone, gas lines and fire alarm connections, indicating whether overhead or underground, and the location of wells and septic systems; - k) Type and location of solid waste disposal facilities; - l) Location, elevation and layout of catch basin and other surface drainage features: - m) Location of all physical/natural features including water bodies, watercourses, wetlands, soil types including farmland soils, railroads, rock outcroppings and stone walls; - n) existing vegetation/foliage lines and description of existing vegetation/foliage types; - o) identification of vegetated areas and individual trees to be retained and protected including delineation of "save islands," critical root zones (or "root save areas"), the driplines of individual specimen trees, and/or entire stands of trees, and tree buffers; - p) Stormwater management plan, including how the site will be dewatered during construction: - q) Dimensions and area of all property to be dedicated for public use of common ownership; - r) Location of 100 year flood hazard boundaries and minimum flood elevations: - s) Date and permit numbers of all required state and federal permits. - t) Location of all buildings, wells and leach fields within one hundred and fifty (150) feet of the parcel;
+- d) Names and location of watercourses and water bodies on and adjacent to the site; - e) Area of entire parcel in acres and square feet. - 4.
+The plan of the site itself shall show: - a) Surveyed property lines of the parcel showing their bearings; - b) Names of all abutting property owners; - c) Location and layout of existing and proposed structures and buildings; - d) Existing and proposed contours at two (2) foot intervals for the entire site.
+Where a change in grade is proposed, existing contours shall be dotted lines and finished elevations solid; - e) Area of entire parcel in acres and square feet; - f) Zoning and special district boundaries; - g) Deed reference and tax map number; - h) Location width, curbing and paving of access ways, egress ways and streets within the site; - i) Location and layout of all on-site parking and loading facilities; - Location and size of all municipal and non-municipal utilities and appurtenances including: water, sewer, electric, telephone, gas lines and fire alarm connections, indicating whether overhead or underground, and the location of wells and septic systems; - k) Type and location of solid waste disposal facilities; - Location, elevation and layout of catch basin and other surface drainage features; - m) Location of all physical/natural features including water bodies, watercourses, wetlands, soil types including farmland soils, railroads, rock outcroppings and stone walls; - n) existing vegetation/foliage lines and description of existing vegetation/foliage types; - o) identification of vegetated areas and individual trees to be retained and protected including delineation of "save islands," critical root zones (or "root save areas"), the driplines of individual specimen trees, and/or entire stands of trees, and tree buffers;